Constructive Employee Feedback for Managers: 7 Examples

 A more specific statement would be, "I appreciate the time you took during my employee evaluation to give feedback on my presentation and provide suggestions on how I could improve."

-Also, when writing upward feedback to your manager, be sure not to sound too formal or too distant, as this can make them feel uncomfortable or put off by what they are reading.
+When writing upward feedback to your manager, be sure not to sound too formal or too distant, as this can make them feel uncomfortable or put off by what they are reading.
 You want them to know that it was written with good intentions and not as a formality or part of some kind of reporting system.

 Regarding performance feedback, always remember that you and your manager are on the same team.
 You're both trying to help each other succeed!

-So, when writing performance feedback for your manager, don’t be afraid to give them constructive criticism.
+When writing performance feedback for your manager, don’t be afraid to give them constructive criticism.
 If they're doing their job well, let them know.
 If they could improve, let them know.

 Every employee has something unique they bring to the team, and it’s important to let them know even when it's more negative than positive.
 Letting your manager know what they're doing right can be challenging.
-But by starting with what's working, you can build trust and show your boss that you're on their side.
+By starting with what's working, you can build trust and show your boss that you're on their side.

 Did they help you set up a new system?
 Did they get a promotion?
 Did their set goals help the team improve?